-Now that tax season is upon us, many people look for ways to reduce their taxes (hopefully most of you took advantage of some tax deductions before the end of the year!).
+Now that tax season is upon us, many people look for ways to reduce their taxes.
+Hopefully most of you took advantage of a tax deduction or two before the end of the year!
 There is usually a mad rush to claim all of the deductions one can in order to reduce their tax liability.
 But are tax deductions really worth it?

 Before getting into this discussion, I need to make a clarification between a tax credit and a tax deduction.
 Too often, people confuse the two and think they are equally as good.
 But, this isn’t the truth.

 A tax credit reduces the amount of income tax you have to pay and it is a dollar for dollar match.
 For example, the lifetime learning credit, which is currently $2,000 reduces your income tax by that $2,000.

 A tax deduction is an amount of money that lowers your tax liability by reducing your taxable income by the same percent tax bracket you are in.
 For example, student loan interest can be written off of your taxable income based on your tax bracket, thus reducing your tax liability.

 If you are like many reading this, you are still confused about what the difference is between the two.
 Don’t worry, taxes are a complex topic and credits and deductions are as well.
 The key as to why credits are better is for the dollar for dollar match they provide.

 A tax deduction on the other hand, only reduces your taxable income and thus your tax liability proportionally, depending on the tax bracket you are in.
 Let’s look at both of these in action to help you better understand.

 John makes $50,000 per year.
 This puts him squarely in the 25% tax bracket.
 As he is determining his taxes, he realizes he paid $2,000 in student loan interest last year, thus he gets a tax deduction.
 How much is his tax deduction?